tapjs/tapjs/docs/cli/index.md

-  TAP_ONLY               Set to '1' to set the --only flag TAP_NO_ESM             Set to '1' to disable automatic esm support _TAP_COVERAGE_         Reserved for internal use.
+  TAP_ONLY               Set to '1' to set the --only flag TAP_NO_ESM             Set to '1' to disable automatic esm support TAP_NO_TS              Set to '1' to disable automatic typescript support TAP_NO_JSX             Set to '1' to disable automatic jsx support _TAP_COVERAGE_         Reserved for internal use.

 Config Files: